 Ms. Gallagher is the author of four books on marriage, including The Case for Marriage with University of Chicago Prof. Linda J. Waite, and her latest book, Debating Same-Sex Marriage, which she co-authored with Prof. John Corvino.
 After founding and running a think tank on marriage — the Institute for Marriage and Public Policy — Ms. Gallagher went on to co-found the National Organization for Marriage in 2007, which The Washington Post called the “pre-eminent organization” fighting the imposition of same-sex marriage.
 Her Weekly Standard piece “Banned in Boston” launched a national debate over the religious liberty consequences of same-sex marriage.

 Jon Schweppe is the Director of Policy for American Principles Project (APP).
 In this role, he advances the organization’s legislative priorities by working with allied groups and with federal and state lawmakers.
-Schweppe co-authored two groundbreaking reports released in 2020: Protecting Free Speech and Defending Kids: A Proposal to Amend Section 230, and Black Lives Matter and the BREATHE Act: A Radical Movement with a Radical Agenda.
+Schweppe co-authored the groundbreaking 2020 report: Protecting Free Speech and Defending Kids: A Proposal to Amend Section 230.

 Schweppe is an alumnus of the Claremont Institute’s Lincoln Fellowship.
 He has been published in a number of publications, including The New York Post, The American Mind, First Things, Newsweek, The Federalist, and the Daily Caller.
 Prior to joining APP, he worked on several political campaigns, focusing mainly on communications and policy.
 He is a graduate of Augustana College, where he majored in Economics and Finance.